 It was February 1st of this year, and it was the very first day that I was at home in my “new life”.
 On this day, I recall thinking to myself…”I’m never going to think or say the words: I have to go to work again today/tomorrow…“.
 I even recall telling my husband about this thought I had.
 I told him that I was going to make it my goal to never utter those words again.
 I recall him smirking and saying, “OK babe.”
 In my heart, these words meant so much more to me than they may seem to you reading them now, or to my husband when he heard them initially.
 I had felt a shift within myself and knew that I was going to find a way to contribute to our family without ever working outside of the home again.

 It was merely a few days later, I was standing in the laundry room listening to my thoughts race back and forth in my head between ideas I’d pondered on ways to work from home.
 My heart was heavy.
 I’d been praying about it.
 Reid and I had been fighting about it.
 Quitting my job – my CAREER in property management that had provided so many blessings for us over the last decade – was a BIG DEAL.
 And while my heart may have felt that there was a plan, putting that plan into motion seemed like a more daunting task than I had realized.

 But as I stood there, and continued to pull each piece of clothing out of the dryer one-by-one, it was as if the Holy Spirit spoke to me and said, “Candice, turn your head to the left”.

 On the countertop to my left sat my wooden box of essential oils.
-Our families medicine cabinet.
+Our families wellness cabinet.
 My reliable emotional health regimen.
 My daily go-to for at least 5 different reasons for myself or someone in this house.